 It is important to remember that even if you are claiming brain injury compensation on behalf of someone else, the compensation will be awarded to the injured party.
 If the claimant lacks mental capacity then it is likely that a personal injury trust will be required to ensure the funds are managed appropriately and the claimant will be able to receive the sums required to maintain their care into the future.

 What if the injured party was partially liable?

 If the incident was partly caused by the injured party, they will still be eligible to make a claim – although this might reduce the amount awarded.

 For example, if they suffered a brain injury in the workplace as a result of a combination of unsafe working practices on the part of their employer as well as individual failure to wear protective equipment, they might receive a sum 25% less than that which they would have received had they been wearing protective equipment.
 The amount of reduction will be assessed at the time of the claim and will reflect how much the claimant's actions contributed to the accident and their injuries.

 There are strict time limits for pursuing brain injury compensation claims.
 Typically, litigation must begin within three years from the date of the accident or the diagnosis of the injury.

 However, this time limit does not apply if the injured party lacks the mental capacity to manage their own affairs.
 As such, an injured party in this situation – or their representative – may be able to make a claim outside of these usual time limits.

-There are wide variety of defendants in brain injury claims.
+There are a wide variety of defenders in brain injury claims.
 These include the following:

 - Motor insurance companies: This is the case for brain injury claims related to road traffic accidents.
 If the person was injured by an uninsured driver or in a hit and run incident, the Motor Insurers Bureau will cover the compensation.
 Remember, it is possible to claim even if the injured party was a passenger in a vehicle being negligently driven by a friend or family member.